 Entries By pete van deventer

-The Four Day Summit Climb led by RMI Guide Pete Van Deventer Reached the Summit of Mt.
-Rainier early this morning.
-Pete reported a clear skies and light winds.
+The Four Day Summit Climb led by RMI Guides Pete Van Deventer and Christina Dale reached the top of Disappointment Cleaver at 12,300’.
+The team turned due to unstable snow conditions.
+Pete reported mostly clear skies with a thin cap over the summit, and winds of about 20 mph from the north.
 The team has started their descent and are en route to Camp Muir.

 Congratulations to today’s team!

 Congratulations!
 Just watch those big steps on the way down!
 It’s 90 degrees in Green Bay—so that snow looks pretty good!

 Posted by: Nana and Gramps. on 9/24/2017 at 11:52 am